What’s with the name?

 Who am I?

-An early ’60s -vintage full-time health-care policy analyst.
-I’m middle-aged, middle-management, married, middle-class mother of two girls (see above), and also the youngest daughter of an aged and lonely woman who lives 3000 miles away.
-To give you the idea of my life these times, in the years 2005 to 2010, I:
+An early ’60s-vintage full-time health-care policy analyst.
+I’m middle-aged, middle-management, separated, middle-class mother of two girls (see above), and also the youngest daughter of an aged and lonely woman who lives 3000 miles away.
+To give you the idea of my life these times, in the years 2005 to 2018, I:

 - Gave birth to two beautiful, healthy baby girls

-- Worked in 3 different jobs roughly in the same field (though my current job only encompassed the last 10 days of 2010!)
+- Worked in 9 different jobs roughly in the same field

-- Started several on-line web logs – continuing this one.
+- Started several on-line web logs – and let this one, the only continuing one, lie fallow for far too long.

 - Mourned the loss of one well-loved old dog